Luggage & Packing

 Pack a small ziplock bag of simple but essential first aid: bandaids, disinfectant, pain reducers, antihistamines.
 You can obviously find and restock in other countries so don’t go crazy but these are things that if needed should be with you already.

 Spread out your money.
-Travel with a travel card like WISE where you can load up digitally from an attached bank account and change your own money, spend in local currency and avoid fees.
+Travel with a travel card like WISE where you can load up digitally as needed from your own attached bank account.
+WISE is a travel card that allows you a way to change your own money, spend in local currency and avoid fees.
 Always bring a few minor cards as options, have one hidden in your carry on with some cash and one hidden in your shoulder-bag/backpack with some cash.
 If one bag gets stolen you want to have an extra emergency access to funds.
 Some countries don’t support certain credit cards, some rural areas may not even support cards at all if the wifi is shoddy or they just prefer cash.
 Having some reserve cash tucked away can be a lifesaver.
 Your bank and other financial institutions may block login access from some countries.
 One workaround this is a good VPN for your mobile phone.

-Don’t be afraid to whittle it down: If you don’t have something, they will have it at your location, and if you pack light you can always use the excuse to shop.
-For instance, never pack more then two sunglasses, you can buy another nice pair on location if needed and the cases take up room.
+Don’t be afraid to whittle it down: If you don’t have something, they will have it at your location.
+Remember, if you pack light you give yourself the option to shop.
+For instance, never pack more than two sunglasses, you can buy another nice pair on location if needed and the cases take up room.